Editorial: Knight elevated Sheriff's Office to 'model' status

 Among other initiatives:

-• Early in the recession, Knight successfully pushed ordinances that made it tougher for thieves to sell stolen metals by requiring scrap metal yards to record sales and identify sellers.
-It worked.
-These model laws were later adopted throughout the state.

-• The department also pushed an ordinance that made it more difficult to sell stolen jewelry at second-hand dealers.

-• More important, given the growing opioid epidemic, Knight’s office developed ordinances that shut down freely operating “pill mills.”
+• Given the growing opioid epidemic, Knight’s office developed ordinances that shut down freely operating “pill mills.”
 Again, Sarasota’s ordinance became a model that led to the demise of an outrageous, destructive retail industry.

 All said, for a political conservative, Knight has been remarkably progressive in his approach to law enforcement and jail operations.